EricZinda/Perplexity/docs/pxHowTo/pxHowTo090Prepositions.md

 ~~~
 x_location_binding = e_introduced_binding.value["DirectionalPreposition"]["Value"]["EndLocation"]
 ~~~

+The function starts with code for making sure the user specified an actor and didn't say "*he* goes to a folder" or "mary and bill go to a folder", we only support "you".

-Note that the function has code to check if the object passed in actually exists or not so that it can return a more specialized error if the user asks to go somewhere that doesn't exist.
+Next, the `bound_location()` function has code to check if the object passed in actually exists so that it can return a more specialized error if the user asks to go somewhere that doesn't exist.
 Otherwise, they'd get the error "I can't go to X" if the folder doesn't exist, which is a little obtuse.

-There is code for making sure the user didn't say "*he* goes to a folder", we only support "you".

-And finally, we handle this as an action verb, just like we handled "delete" in the [Action Verbs topic](pxHowTo070ActionVerbs):
+And finally, we handle this as an action verb, just like we handled "delete" in the [Action Verbs topic](pxHowTo070ActionVerbs), with one difference: `_go_v_1` only has one non-event argument which represents "who is doing the going" (i.e. the actor).
+But, because we say we handle `DirectionalPreposition` in the introduced event and mark it as `EventOption.required`, it will always be there if this function is called.
+Thus, the location is effectively acting like a second `x` argument.
+So, in effect, we converted the predication to look just like `_delete_v_1`.

-Like with "delete",

-Once the code pulls out the location, it needs a new operation to change directories (operations are discussed [here](../devhowto/devhowtoSimpleCommands)):
+So, for the same reasons we had there, we can just handle the actor argument directly, and only have to call `individual_style_predication_1()`, treating it like a one `x` variable predication.
+We are doing `individual_style` instead of `combinatorial_style` for the same reasons `_delete_v_1` did: we don't have a way to implement the semantic of "go to folder1 and folder2" (let alone "together" or "separately").
+So, `go_v_1_comm` will only handle going to a single location.

+### ChangeDirectoryOperation
+Changing the directory, just like deleting a file in the [Action Verb topic](pxHowTo070ActionVerbs), is modifying system state.
+So, we need to create an `Operation` to do the work:

 ~~~
 class ChangeDirectoryOperation(object):